Carmina Burana + Credo

-Music by Carl Orff
+Carmina Burana music by Carl Orff

 Adapted from the Carmina Burana

-Performed in Latin with English supertitles
+Performed in Latin and English with English supertitles

 From its very first moments – spine-tingling chords of vocal and percussive ferocity – Carmina Burana captures the audience's attention.
 It is a kaleidoscopic piece that demands to be heard live, as thundering cries on the fickleness of fortune transform into lilting celebrations of spring and raucous drinking songs.